rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

-methods below to create and manage backup copies of your system and data disks, providing an extra layer of protection and recoverability for your Cloud Servers.
+methods below to create and manage backup copies of your system and data disks, providing an extra layer of protection and recoverability for your cloud servers.

-Backup method: snapshots
+Backup method: Snapshots
 ''''''''''''''''''''''''
-Snapshots (also known as saved images or server images) can be created using the API or Control Panel, and will save a complete copy of your system disk.
-The image will be saved in your account and you will be able to build a new Cloud Server from the image should the need arise.
+Snapshots (also known as saved images or server images) can be created using the API or Cloud Control Panel, and will save a complete copy of your system disk.
+The image will be saved in your account and you will be able to build a new cloud server from the image should the need arise.

 **Data disks are not captured when creating snapshots**.